 Many people turn to banks to wire transfer money, but depending on the type of transaction, other money transmission providers may be able to provide the same service at a better price — although there is no single method that is definitively cheaper than others.

-Money transmitters, for example, usually impose foreign transfer fees based on how you conduct the transfer, the recipient’s location, amount transferred, and delivery time.
+Money transmitters, for example, usually impose foreign transfer fees based on the recipient’s location, amount transferred, and delivery time.
 That differs from banks and credit unions, which usually charge a flat fee.
-Using a money transmitter can be especially advantageous for transferring smaller sum of money — below $1,000.
-On the other hand, bank wire transfers can be advantageous for the transfer of larger sums of money — usually between $1,000 to $5,000 — because the flat fee is unaffected by an increase in the amount transferred.
+Using a money transmitter can be especially advantageous for transferring amounts that are less than $1,000.
+Going to a bank is a better idea when you are transferring larger sums of money, usually between $1,000 to $5,000, because there’s just a flat fee to worry about.

 Wire transfers at credit unions